skillrepos/copilot-hands-on/labs.md

 ![change mode](./images/cdd264.png?raw=true "change mode")
 <br><br>

-3. Tell Copilot to simplify the code by typing *simplify* in the chat window and hitting *Enter* or the *Submit* arrow.
+3. After highlighting all the code in the *prime.py* file, tell Copilot to simplify the code by typing *simplify* in the chat window and hitting *Enter* or the *Submit* arrow.

 ```
 simplify